Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/klaw-core-with-clusterapi.md

 # Connect Klaw Core and Klaw Cluster APIs

-For Klaw to run successfully and perform all the necessary operations on a Kafka cluster, both the Klaw APIs (Core API and Cluster API) must be running and connected.
-This involves configuring the secret key, SSL protocols in the respective `application.properties` files and verifying the connectivity between the Klaw APIs, as explained below.
-You can find the application.properties file located in the following paths:
+To run Klaw successfully and perform all the necessary operations on a Kafka cluster, you must connect the Klaw APIs (Core API and Cluster API).
+This involves configuring the secret key and SSL protocols in the respective `application.properties` files and verifying the connectivity between the APIs.

+You can find the `application.properties` file located in the following paths:

 -   Core: [klaw/core/src/main/resources]
 -   Cluster-api: [klaw/cluster-api/src/main/resources]